Magnesite Value, Price, and Jewelry Information

 Facetable crystals come only from Brazil.
 Brumado, Bahia produces large, magnificent rhomb-shaped crystals, often transparent and colorless.

 Other notable crystal sources include the following:

 - Algeria; Austria, India; Korea; Norway; South Africa; Zaire.

 The Smithsonian Institution holds the largest known cut magnesite, a 390-carat cushion-step gem from Brazilian material.
-Most gem-quality material occurs in sizes under 10-15 carats.
+However, most gem-quality material occurs in sizes under 10-15 carats.

 Due to magnesite's very low hardness, gems and jewelry made from this material should be stored in a cloth bag or box, away from other gems.
 Harder gems could scratch them.
 (A knife could scratch the surface of most of these stones).
 Consult our gemstone jewelry cleaning guide for more care recommendations.

 The National Institute for Occupational Safety and Health (NIOSH) has guidelines for exposure to this mineral.
 As a powder, it can irritate the skin, eyes, and respiratory system.
 See our article on lapidary health hazards for safety tips.
 Normal jewelry wear should pose no health risks.

 Dr. Joel E. Arem has more than 60 years of experience in the world of gems and minerals.
 After obtaining his Ph.D. in Mineralogy from Harvard University, he has published numerous books that are still among the most widely used references and guidebooks on crystals, gems and minerals in the world.

 Co-founder and President of numerous organizations, Dr. Arem has enjoyed a lifelong career in mineralogy and gemology.
 He has been a Smithsonian scientist and Curator, a consultant to many well-known companies and institutions, and a prolific author and speaker.
 Although his main activities have been as a gem cutter and dealer, his focus has always been education. joelarem.com